 To all of my friends of color and especially my black friends, I know that we are all part of the same human family and I owe you my love, my fiercest love.
 That every day I have to be willing to do what I can to make sure that we have warm and open arms and homes.
 That as a white person I am called upon to do more than I have done.
-That I have to find a way to help you march across today’s Edmund Pettus Bridge in Selma to a safe, warm, and just place, a country that you can call home because it is the place where you thrive, not merely a place where you dwell.
+That I have to find a way to help you march across today’s (ill-named) Edmund Pettus Bridge in Selma to a safe and just place, a country that you can call home because it is the place where you thrive, not merely a place where you dwell.
 I know that if we are to be equals in this country that my friends, family, fellow teachers, board members in my township, and all of us have to work together.

 We must be the smiths at the forge and the anvil of justice to rework the steel from which we make the arches of that bridge.
 We have to hammer in the morning and the evening all over this land.
 We have to fashion that arch with the rivets of our action.
 We must weld with joyful sacrifice to one another.
 We have to make ourselves into the human Edmund Pettus Bridge, the bridge to justice, the bridge to freedom.

 We have to be powered by fierce and angry compassion.
 We have to stand for who we stand by and stand by who we stand for.
 For too long our black brothers and sisters have been treated as commodities by the sprawling prison-industrial complex.
-It has grown by turning black bodies into human packages to be stored in enormous high-tech facilities where they are the literal test objects for the innovation of incarceration technology and policy.
+That system has grown by turning black bodies into human packages to be stored in enormous high-tech facilities where they are the literal test objects for the innovation of incarceration technology and policy.
 That’s depraved.
 They have been the commodities for fueling the growth of military police departments.
 More arrests get more money in some places.
-More money for more a more militarized police force.
+More money for a more militarized police force.
 More military policing of black communities.
 More.
 More.
 More.
 A racial and militarized cancer.

 None of this is meant to suggest that all police are bad or that we don’t need prisons.
 Far from it.
 In my own township where I serve as a supervisor, our police chief is a kind, generous, and firm woman.
 Five mornings a week, I drink coffee with police officers.
 There are kind, competent, moral, serious and well-trained anti-racist cops all across this country.